-The Company, through its wholly-owned subsidiary, U.S. Gold Acquisition, Inc., acquired the mining claims comprising the Keystone Project on May 27, 2016 from Nevada Gold Ventures, LLC ("Nevada Gold") and Americas Gold Exploration, Inc. (collectively the "Sellers") under the terms of the Purchase and Sale Agreement (the "Purchase and Sale Agreement").
+The Company, through its wholly-owned subsidiary, U.S. Gold Acquisition Corp., acquired the mining claims comprising the Keystone Project on May 27, 2016 from Nevada Gold Ventures, LLC ("Nevada Gold") and Americas Gold Exploration, Inc. under the terms of a Purchase and Sale Agreement.
 At the time of purchase, the Keystone Project consisted of 284 unpatented lode mining claims situated in Eureka County, Nevada.
-The purchase price for the Keystone Property consisted of the following: (a) cash payment in the amount of \$250,000, (b) the closing shares which is equivalent to 462,500 shares of the Company's common stock and (c) an aggregate of 231,458 five-year options to purchase shares of the Company's common stock at an exercise price of \$3.60 per share.
+The purchase price for the Keystone Project consisted of the following: (a) cash payment in the amount of \$250,000, (b) the closing shares which is equivalent to 462,500 shares of the Company's common stock and (c) an aggregate of 231,458 five-year options to purchase shares of the Company's common stock at an exercise price of \$3.60 per share.

 The Company valued the common shares at the fair value of \$555,000 or \$1.20 per common share based on the contemporaneous sale of its preferred stock in a private placement at \$0.10 per common share.
 The options were valued at \$184,968.
 The options shall vest over a period of two years whereby 1/24 of the options shall vest and become exercisable each month for the next 24 months.
-The options are nonforfeitable and are not subject to obligations or service requirements.
+The options are non-forfeitable and are not subject to obligations or service requirements.